Nike-Inc/cerberus/API.md

             {
                 "auth_data": "long-encrypted-string"
             }
-    + Once you have the encrypted string, you need to make a call to AWS to decrypt the response.
+    + Once you have the encrypted string, you need to make a call to AWS Key Management Service (KMS) to decrypt the response.
 The decrypted response will contain the body below with the token needed to access Cerberus
     + Body

             {